opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 implementations will replace default implementations in case of conflict.

-Kernel packages may contain mixes of kernels, in particular, multiple implementations of the same kernel.
+Kernel packages may contain a mix of kernels, in particular, multiple implementations of the same kernel.
 For example, a single kernel package may contain both OpenCV and Fluid implementations of kernel "Filter2D".
 In this case, the implementation selection preference can